kevindangkhoama/Fantasy-Basketball-Dashboard/README.md

 ## About Fantasy Basketball Dashboard:
 The fantasy basketball dashboard offers a powerful tool for basketball enthusiasts to analyze their player performance in their specific league on a week-by-week basis through various barplots, polar charts, and tables.
 It caters to fantasy basketball managers seeking insights into player trends, specific player's fantasy point compositions (what stats contribute the most or least to their fantasy points), and strategic decision-making when setting lineups.

+## Graphs
+### Bar Chart Racer
+This is the first of the two bar charts on the bar chart page.
+By default, you can press pause and play to run the animation to see the accumulation of fantasy points of the players you have had in your weekly lineups.
+Additionally, you can utilize the dropdown to see this animation work for other stats, such as points, rebounds, and assists.
+### Grouped Bar Chart
+This is the second of the two bar charts on the bar chart page.
+By default, the slider displays the 5 latest weeks, and fantasy points are displayed.
+All players are selected by default to ensure that you will be able to view them when viewing specific weeks, but players can be deselected.
+### Polar Chart
+The polar chart displays the fantasy point breakdown for each player.
+In fantasy basketball leagues, certain stats contribute differently to the calculations of the fantasy points.
+The stat percentages are relative to how much of the player's fantasy points come from said stat.
+The player chosen by default when the page is loaded is Kawhi Leonard, and the first five weeks are displayed.
+Selecting multiple weeks calculates the average % of each stat, and as you select more weeks, you get a more holistic visual of what stats are contributing the most to their fantasy points.
+There are also buttons to select and deselect all weeks.

 ## Dashboard Building Process:
 1. **Data Collection**: Gathered player statistics from specific ESPN fantasy league from [ESPN-API](https://github.com/cwendt94/espn-api).
 2. **Data Cleaning and Transformation**: Processed raw data to be in suitable format for various types of graphs and ensured data consistency.